Last updated on October 5th, 2023

 - Add some jointing compound or PTFE tape around the threads

-- Refit the radiator bleed valve
+- Refit the bleed valve

 - Refill the radiator or heating system